Tax · Australia

 What a Capital Gain Is

 A capital gain is the profit you make when you sell an asset for more than it cost you.
-The asset might be shares, an investment property, or another item of value.
+The asset might be shares, an investment property, cryptocurrency, or another item of value.
 If you sell for less than you paid, you instead have a capital loss.

 How a Capital Gain Is Calculated